Py2DF/Py2DF/README.md

 **Python 3.6 or higher is required**

-To install the library you can just run the following command:   THIS ISN'T LIVE YET BUT WILL BE SOON TM
+To install the library you can just run the following command:

     # Linux/macOS